 spending choices are limited with lack of access to suitable products and services serving these communities

-creates disruptive innovation opportunity with affordable and accessible products closing needs-gap deficits
+creates disruptive innovation opportunity with affordable and accessible products closing needs-gap deficits and passing the "toothbrush test," a product or service that is used at least once a day, making life better

 “Distribution is Development”